 There’s an extra level of confidence that comes from within by assuming the sale and that helps in presenting yourself to the prospect in a much stronger and better way.
 By the time you’re done, they don’t even realize they’ve been sold.

-Valuable Secrets to Increase Sales for Small Business Quickly
+Most Valuable Secrets to boost Sales for Small Business Quickly

 Make Everything Personal – Start calls, meetings, presentations, emails, proposals, etc. with something personal.
 Let them see your outstanding personal qualities so they like you.
 Winning is half the battle; get them to like you and then they’ll listen to you.
 Beyond that point, if you have the right product, it get’s much easier to complete the sale.